Solution | Demand Forecast#

 webapp_zone |

-Is not involved in the training of the forecast model but does map all past sales information with the recently scored forecast demands so that we can visualize the results of our Flow in the solution’s webapp. |
+Isn’t involved in the training of the forecast model, but does map all past sales information with the recently scored forecast demands so that you can visualize the results of the Flow in the Solution’s webapp. |

 A short note on automation#

-The intent of this project is to enable marketing teams to have a plug-and-play solution built with Dataiku to forecast the demand of products over a period of time.
-By creating a singular solution that can benefit and influence the decisions of a variety of teams in a single organization, smarter and more holistic strategies can be designed in order to optimize sourcing and production planning, inventory management, pricing, and marketing strategies, and much more.
+By creating a singular Solution that can benefit and influence the decisions of a variety of teams in a single organization, you can design smarter and more holistic strategies to optimize sourcing and production planning, inventory management, pricing, and marketing strategies, and much more.

-We’ve provided several suggestions on how to use transaction data to forecast demand but ultimately the “best” approach will depend on your specific needs and your data.
-If you’re interested in adopting this project to the specific goals and needs of your organization, roll-out and customization services can be offered on demand.
+This documentation has reviewed provided several suggestions on how to derive value from this Solution.
+Ultimately however, the “best” approach will depend on your specific needs and data.
+If you’re interested in adapting this project to the specific goals and needs of your organization, Dataiku offers roll-out and customization services on demand.